savoirfairelinux/opendht/README.md

 - msgpack-c 1.2+, used for data serialization.
 - GnuTLS 3.3+, used for cryptographic operations.
 - Nettle 2.4+, a GnuTLS dependency for crypto.
+- {fmt} 9.0+, for log formatting.
 - (optional) restinio used for the REST API.
 - (optional) jsoncpp 1.7.4-3+, used for the REST API.
 - Build tested with GCC 7+ (GNU/Linux, Windows with MinGW), Clang/LLVM (GNU/Linux, Android, macOS, iOS).
-- Build tested with Microsoft Visual Studio 2017, 2019, 2022
+- Build tested with Microsoft Visual Studio 2019, 2022

 ## Contact